Loading Events

-Admission to Lewis Ginter Botanical is FREE on Thursday, June 19 in honor of Juneteenth.
+Admission to Lewis Ginter Botanical is FREE on Friday, June 19th in honor of Juneteenth.
 The universally-accessible Klaus Family Tree House will be open for all to enjoy, as will Waterway splash pad in the Children’s Garden.
 The air-conditioned Library is also available for cooling off.
-Visitors can also explore our outdoor art exhibition, Homes & Habitats, with installations located throughout iconic areas of the Garden.
+Visitors can also explore our outdoor art exhibition, Alebrijes with installations located throughout iconic areas of the Garden including the now open expansion.
+Moreover, we will have the Butterflies Bloom exhibit available until we reach capacity, so plan to come early!

 Special programming for the day also includes:

-10am: Storytime in the Lora M. Robins Library with Shauntae Lilly who will read A Flag for Juneteenth
+10am: Storytime in the Lora M. Robins Library with Shauntae Lilly.

-10am – noon: Artist Ron Stokes will be live painting in the Central Garden
+10am – 1pm: Artist Ron Stokes will be live painting in the Reading Garden.

 Juneteenth Will Be a Busy Day at the Garden.
 Here are some details and tips to keep in mind: